Skip to content

 Male skin is about twenty to twenty-five percent thicker than female skin.
 It contains more collagen, more sebaceous glands, and a denser vascular network.
 In surgical practice, this translates to a greater tendency for bleeding and, consequently, a higher risk of haematoma in the postoperative period.
 Therefore, haemostasis needs to be absolutely impeccable.

-In my practice, I use the Auersvald haemostatic net, a Brazilian technique that eliminates dead space through transfixing stitches with nylon thread.
-This technique is especially valuable in male lifting because it drastically reduces the risk of haematoma, which is statistically higher in men than in women.
+In my practice, I use the Auersvald haemostatic mesh, a Brazilian technique that eliminates dead space through transfixing sutures with nylon thread.
+This technique is especially valuable in male facelift because it drastically reduces the risk of haematoma, which is statistically higher in men than in women.

 The beard and hair follicles